vlang/v/doc/docs.md

 ### Array methods concatenation
-You can concatenate the calls of array methods like `.filter()` and `.map()` and use the `it` built in variable to achieving a classic `map/filter` functional paradigm:
+You can concatenate the calls of array methods like `.filter()` and `.map()` and use the `it` built-in variable to achieve a classic `map/filter` functional paradigm:

 ```v
 // using filter, map and negatives array slices